Minimum Cow Protection Standards ISKCON LAW 507

 Permitted

-Centralized goshalla operated by a few devotees where there is an abundant congregation to support the goshalla and a Cow/Land Trust to secure the cow care and a training program for new cowherds.
+Centralized goshalla is operated by a few devotees where there is an abundant congregation to support the goshalla and a Cow/Land Trust to secure the cow care and a training program for new cowherds.

 Small privately owned family farms working with the Cow/Land Trust.